 Qigong is more akin to ‘acupuncture in movement’ and offers specific self-help techniques and short exercise sequences for different organs and for different seasons of the year.
 You can read more on the ‘Four Season Medical Qigong’ site.

 Recent studies find that Tai Chi helps reinvigorate stem cells, see the article.
-See also the NHS Guide to Tai Chi and the NHS’s Health Benefits of Tai Chi Examined – here, as often Tai Chi is talked about somewhat interchangeably with Qigong.
+See also the NHS Guide to Tai Chi and the NHS’s Health Benefits of Tai Chi Examined – here, as often Tai Chi is talked about as if it is interchangeable with Qigong.

-The underlying principle for both remains the same: ‘The least effort is most effective’.
+The underlying principle for both remains the same: ‘The least effort is the most effective’.

 Both practices aim to open the flow of the energy paths or, as per acupuncture, the meridian lines passing through the body.
 Much like a river, the flow may be initially muddy or even blocked, until your body can allow open relaxation in healthy strong movements and postures, connected on three levels, the human (heart), earth and sky/heaven.

 However, the concept goes against our ingrained Western approach of pushing ourselves to our limit and doing 100%, which in itself creates tension.
-With Tai Chi and Qigong you want to do about 70% of what you may be capable at any given moment so that your body and mind can remain relaxed and open for the free flow of energy which you can then learn to direct this energy for your own health benefit or to fend off an attacker.
+With Tai Chi and Qigong you want to do about 70% of what you may be capable at any given moment so that your body and mind can remain relaxed and open for the free flow of energy.
+Then you can learn to direct this energy for your own health benefit or to fend off an attacker.

-There’s noting better than seeing it in action, so here’s a small selection of videos.
+There’s nothing better than seeing the practices in action, so here are three videos.